 Preparing the Custard in Advance

-To maintain the custard’s creamy texture, avoid freezing it.
-Freezing can cause separation and compromise the luxurious mouthfeel that makes this dessert so special.
+To preserve the secret to Crème Brûlée’s signature creamy texture, avoid freezing the custard.
+Freezing can cause separation and ruin the smooth, luxurious mouthfeel that makes this dessert so irresistible.

 Caramelizing Just Before Serving